rikotacards/private-nft-demo/ReadMe.md

 Most of the interesting stuff happens in the body of the choice.

 Most of the ledger updates will be udpated through choices.
-A result of exercising a choice
+A result of exercising a choice.

 All choices must indicate who can exercise them.
 Who can actually execute the body of a choice

 And then the name of the choice
-`acceptToken`, followed by the return type
+`Offer`, followed by the return type

 Lastly, we have the body of the choice.
 Here is where we spell out waht happens, and how we want to mutate the ledger, or the workflow